-And yet, when you consider how much the headset gets right, $50 is hardly an unreasonable asking price.
+And yet, when you consider how much the headset gets right, $40 is hardly an unreasonable asking price.
 The device sounds great in a game, with a fitting focus on trebles and voice work.
-Furthermore, it's extremely comfortable to wear for hours at a time and lightweight enough to make you forget how oversized Razer's other headsets tend to be.
+Furthermore, it's extremely comfortable to wear for hours at a time and lightweight enough to make you forget how oversized Razer's other headsets, like the Kraken Tournament Edition, tend to be.
 If you need a cheap gaming headset that sounds pretty good and works with everything you own, this is an easy recommendation, even though it's not quite yet a definitive one.

 Save for one vexing flaw, the Kraken X is probably the best-looking headset Razer has ever produced.
 Unlike the extremely bulky ManO'War and older Kraken designs, the Kraken X looks much more traditional — and much less silly.
 The headset measures 7.5 x 6.5 inches and weighs only 8.8 ounces.
 You get an all-black plastic chassis with subtle honeycomb designs and Razer logos on the ear cups.
 There's a padded headband on top and notches to customize a fit on the sides.
 It's all pleasantly no-nonsense and elegant.

 Then, you get to the left ear cup, where most of the extra features live.
 There's a mic-mute button and a volume dial — both good, although the volume dial is a little slimmer and lower down than I would have liked.
 But then you get to the mic, and one of the headset's biggest issues rears its ugly head.